15th AARP Movies for Grownups Awards

-The 15th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films released in 2015 and were announced on January 5, 2016.
+The 15th AARP Movies for Grownups Awards, presented by AARP the Magazine, honored films released in 2015.
+Nominations were announced on December 11, 2015.
 The awards recognized films created by and about people over the age of 50.
-The ceremony, held a month later on February 8, 2016, was hosted by actress and comedian Kathy Griffin at the Beverly Wilshire Hotel.
+Winners were announced on January 5, 2016.
+The awards ceremony, held a month later on February 8, 2016, was hosted by actress and comedian Kathy Griffin at the Beverly Wilshire Hotel.

 Awards

 Winners and Nominees

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.